jro1311/linux_docs/readme.md

-# This is my personal collection of linux configurations, scripts, documentation, and other resources
+# My personal collection of linux configurations, scripts, documentation, and other resources

 ## configs